-These Financial Statements have been prepared on an accrual basis and are based on historical costs, as modified by the revaluation of available for sale financial assets.
-These Financial Statements are presented in Canadian dollars, which is also the Company's functional currency, unless otherwise noted.
+These Financial Statements have been prepared on an accrual basis and are based on historical costs, except for certain financial instruments measured at fair value through profit or loss.
+Unless otherwise noted, these Financial Statements are presented in Canadian dollars, which is also the functional currency of the Company and its subsidiary.